Matt Hancock surprises I’m a Celeb campmates with honest Liz Truss assessment

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-White told the Bushtucker telegraph that grilling Hancock on the subject of politics was “sport”.
+White told producer sin the Bushtucker Telegraph that grilling Hancock on the subject of politics was “sport”.

 Last week, Hancock tearfully told his campmates that he was “looking for forgiveness” for breaking his own lockdown rules during the pandemic.
 While the majority of his co-stars supported him, DJ Chris Moyles expressed wariness.